ZacharyVillarreal/Predicting-Humans-Affectively/README.md

 <a name="Motivation"></a>
 ### Motivation

-Coming from a background in Biology and research focusing on human disease, I have always been interested in the interaction between humans and data science, specifically how our psychology influences data patterns.
-Emotions hold a dominant influence not only on how we live and interact with others but also on the actions we take and the choices we make.
+As someone who comes from a background in Biological research, I have always been interested in the interaction between humans and data, specifically how our psychology influences data patterns.
+Emotions hold a dominant influence not only on how we live and interact with others, but also on the actions we take and the choices we make.
 For example, feelings of happiness help us make decisions and allows us to consider a larger set of options, to be more likely to purchase goods or visit stores.
 While feelings of sadness, or fear, may stop an individual from stepping outside of their comfort zone and prevent them from taking action.

 I often wondered, how can we be able to use machines to detect human affect, human emotion?
 This is when I started researching what is known as *Emotion AI*.
 Emotion AI, is a subset of artifical intelligence that aims to be able to predict human behavior, human emotion, in the same way that we, as humans, do.
 I knew I wanted to be able to build on already existing Emotion AI practices to be able to predict human emotion more effectively.
 <a name="Project-Goal"></a>